 Getting potential customers to your site is one task but getting them to convert is another.
 In 2020, businesses are looking to improve their conversion rates by optimizing their product pages.
 Multi-channel selling is also another way to get conversions, whether through Facebook advertising or shopping ads on Google.

 Scott Ginsberg, Head of Content, Metric Digital adds:

 “More and more brands are competing for the same eyes.
 Facebook’s algorithm rewards video and motion-based creative that are more likely to hook your audience quickly.
 And customers are also more demanding, impatient and curious than ever before.
 Make sure you understand the ins and outs of Performance Ad Creative that doesn’t only look cool, but also drives conversions.
 Using those channels intelligently is the best way to make sure your brand will be uniquely positioned to stand out in the continually changing digital marketing landscape.”

 Forrester predicts that by 2020 almost half of all adults will be Millennials, which also means an increase in Millennial B2B buyers.
-Gen Z is starting to enter the workforce as well.
-These audiences prefer a simpler, more self-serve user experience that allows them to research and get the information they need without talking to salespeople.
+Both of these audiences want to be able to easily research their needs and related products without conversing with salespeople.

 “The days of orders needing to be placed through fax order forms or phone calls only are shrinking.
 More and more businesses are beginning to see the value in servicing their customers online.
 By automating these tasks through their ecommerce site, teams are moving away from spending the bulk of their time on processing order entries from email spreadsheets or hard copy forms.
 Instead, they are shifting their focus towards what matters most: engaging with customers, providing them with an excellent customer experience, and establishing ongoing client relationships.”